aapandy2/predicting_nba_player_retention/Data/data_sources.md

 	The second notebook is 'player_id_and_name_cleaning.ipynb'.
 In this notebook, we isolated out player names that were not unique for each season, creating player_id_name.csv, nonqunique_player_names.csv, player_id_season.csv, and nonqunique_player_id_season_pairs.csv files.

 ### SalaryData
+To collect the salary data, the notebook “ScrapingSalaryData.ipynb” scraps hoopshype.com using beautiful soup, and gives the csv file ‘player_salaries.csv’.
+Then, we match those players with the player identification numbers, fixing those who were missing.

 ### TransactionData

 ### DataToMerge